dyspop/responsysrest/README.md

 ## Usage ##

+Edit `config.py` if necessary.
+We default to "pod 5" on Interact which you can change here.

 Set your username and password as a dictionary data object in `responsysrest/secret.py`
 IMPORTANT: this is ignored by git.
 If you use another version control you'll need to keep this file out of the way from it!